psy-ex/metrics/README.md

-The Psychovisual Experts group presents `metrics`, a video quality assessment toolkit that provides a suite of scripts for measuring and comparing video codecs using metrics such as SSIMULACRA2, Butteraugli, and XPSNR.
+The Psychovisual Experts group presents `metrics`, a video quality assessment toolkit that provides a suite of scripts for measuring and comparing video codecs using metrics such as SSIMULACRA2, Butteraugli (3pnorm), and XPSNR.
 The project includes modules for processing video files, running video encoding, and generating both numerical and visual reports from quality metrics.

 The four main scripts are: